egnor/ok_arduino_dock/README.md

-# ok_micro_dock
+# OK Micro Dock

-Docking cradle for microcontroller boards with screw terminals and tiny screen
+Docking cradle for microcontroller boards with screw terminals and tiny screen.